-Note: The above story is just one example of one fraction of a therapy appointment that we use to help concussion patients rewire their brains and heal from injuries.
-If you want to learn more about whether you could benefit from this treatment, schedule a free consultation.
+Note: The above examples are just a small fraction of the therapy exercises that we use to help concussion patients rewire their brains and heal from injuries.
+If you want to learn more about whether you could benefit from this treatment, schedule a consultation with our team.

 Neuroplasticity rehabilitation is a stepwise process.
 You don’t jump into the hardest “brain training” exercises on day one.
 And you also don’t want to go from one cognitive exercise to another without rest.

 It’s critical to have more than just one or two therapy sessions per week if you want the brain to use plasticity to heal itself, which is why we take the cycle of exercise and rest seriously.

-Patients self-report symptom improvement before and after treatment, and the results are remarkable.
+Patients self-report symptom severity before and after treatment, and the results are remarkable.
 On average, patients improve 60% in their symptoms during the course of one week of treatment and continue improving once they’re home.
-But we don’t have to rely only on patient reports: We use fNCI to see that neuroplasticity is real and that it works.
+But we don’t have to rely only on patient reports: We use fNCI to verify that neuroplasticity-based therapy is helping.

 fNCI stands for “functional neurocognitive imaging.”
-It’s a type of functional MRI (which stands for “magnetic resonance imaging”) that shows blood flow in the brain.
-Brain activity is inferred by identifying areas with more blood flow.
-Patients do cognitive tasks during the scan, and we can see if each brain area involved in completing that task is calling for and using oxygen.
+It’s a type of functional magnetic resonance imaging (MRI) that shows blood flow in the brain.
+Brain activity is inferred by identifying blood flow patterns.
+Patients do cognitive tasks during the scan so we can see if each brain area involved in completing that task is calling for and using oxygen normally or abnormally.

-fNCI (as in the example above) allows us to see the results of neuroplasticity treatment at Cognitive FX in action.
+fNCI provides neuroimages to ‘see’ the results of neuroplasticity treatment at Cognitive FX in action.

 Neuroplasticity cannot be used to revive dead tissue in the brain, but it can be used to form pathways around it.
-There are a number of conditions and symptoms — such as Alzheimer’s disease or major traumatic brain injury — that we do not treat in our clinic, but other clinics use neuroplasticity to improve the lives of those who suffer from these more severe conditions.
+There are a number of conditions and symptoms — such as cognitive decline from Alzheimer’s disease — that we do not treat in our clinic, but other clinics use neuroplasticity to improve the lives of those who suffer from these conditions.

-But for most patients with mild traumatic brain injuries, understanding neuroplasticity can guide rehabilitation and facilitate improvement in symptoms stemming from the injury, ranging from attention difficulties to balance issues to headaches.
+But for most patients with mild traumatic brain injuries, understanding neuroplasticity can guide rehabilitation and facilitate improvement in symptoms stemming from the injury, ranging from attention difficultiesto balance issues to headaches.
 Cognitive function is significantly improved by therapy in most patients.
-However, there are some symptom categories we can’t specifically target and/or for which research is still nascent, such as migrainous headaches, primary mental health disorders, and hormone dysregulation.
+However, there are some symptom categories we can’t specifically target or for which research is still nascent, such as migrainous headaches, primary mental health disorders, and hormone dysregulation.

-Our treatment plan is not designed to help with depression, anxiety disorders, or learning disorders that began before your injury.
+Our treatment plan is not designed to resolve mental health disorders that began before your injury.
 But any emotional symptoms that arose after your brain injury could improve if they are tied to neurovascular coupling, autonomic nervous system dysfunction, or the change in your quality of life due to injuring those areas of the brain.